 I did, however, have to complete a federal background check.
-It was actually the most time-consuming part of the hiring process.
-It took months to come back!
+It was the most time-consuming part of the hiring process and took months to come back!

 Do You Get to Travel A Lot?

-Obviously, I have to travel to the disaster area in order to do my job.
-However, it’s definitely not a leisurely experience.
+I have to travel to the disaster area to do my job.
+However, it’s not a leisurely experience.

-The areas that I’m travelling to have been devastated by a major natural disaster, the attractions are closed, the restaurants may or may not be operating, finding gas can be difficult, and finding hotels can be almost impossible.
+The areas that I’m traveling to have been devastated by a major natural disaster.
+The attractions are closed, restaurants may or may not be operating, finding necessities such as gas and water can be difficult, and finding hotels can be almost impossible.

 I have slept in 6 different cities since leaving my house a little over a month ago, bouncing around from hotel to hotel to just trying to find a place with a vacancy.